loda-lang/loda-programs/programs/oeis/list3.md

 * [A315632](http://oeis.org/A315632) ([L29 program](315/A315632.asm)): Coordination sequence Gal.5.112.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315634](http://oeis.org/A315634) ([L18 program](315/A315634.asm)): Coordination sequence Gal.4.55.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315639](http://oeis.org/A315639) ([L18 program](315/A315639.asm)): Coordination sequence Gal.4.74.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315642](http://oeis.org/A315642) ([L53 program](315/A315642.asm)): Coordination sequence Gal.6.332.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315646](http://oeis.org/A315646) ([L22 program](315/A315646.asm)): Coordination sequence Gal.5.290.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315647](http://oeis.org/A315647) ([L21 program](315/A315647.asm)): Coordination sequence Gal.4.139.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315653](http://oeis.org/A315653) ([L22 program](315/A315653.asm)): Coordination sequence Gal.5.305.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.